pycom/pycom-documentation/content/pylife/_index.md

 ## What is Pylife?

-The Pylife App is our digital dashboard, where you will find all of your PyGo devices and their owners.
+The Pylife App is our digital dashboard, where you will find all of your PyGos and their owners.
 It has messaging, mapping and visualisation features, all in a bid to connect a community of people.

 We have spent years in the technology field developing multi-network solutions.
 This means that the Pylife app will work with five different types of network.
-That means that you’re not paying for a device that only works in certain cases.
+That means that you're not paying for a device that only works in certain cases.

 * Create groups, invite your people add devices;
 * Create alerts from templates for your devices, configure them;